 Due to the number of evening flights into the international airport, your Leader plans to do the welcome meeting on the morning of day two, and will leave a message in reception with details on timings and everything else that you'll need for the day.
 There are no activities planned today, so you are free to arrive into Mexico City at any time.
-If you would like to receive a complimentary airport transfer today, you'll need to arrive into Mexico City International Airport (MEX) which is approximately a 30 minute drive from the hotel.
+If you would like to receive an airport transfer today, you'll need to arrive into Mexico City International Airport (MEX) which is approximately a 30 minute to one hour drive from the hotel.

 If your flight arrives earlier in the day, perhaps you might choose to have a stroll around Alameda Central, Mexico City's oldest municipal park, or visit the Templo Mayor Museum, which is known for its exhibits relating to the Aztec civilization.
-Stay: Hotel Roosevelt (Comfortable)
+Stay: NH Centro Histórico (Premium)

 Leaving the highlands, we have a long driving day ahead of us, approximately 8 hours plus stops.
 The road is slow and winding, but there are scenic views as we descend to the jungles of Palenque.
 We'll be driving via the town of Villahermosa, where we stop for lunch.
-We'll also take a stop at the waterfalls of Agua Blanca before driving onto our hotel.
-These falls tumble over a series of limestone hills, forming a natural pool to swim in, with a cave to explore next door.
+We'll also take a stop at the waterfalls of Agua Blanca, which tumble over a series of limestone hills, before continuing on to our hotel.
 Stay: Hotel Chan-kah (Premium) (B)

 One of the highlights of our tour is today's guided visit to the famous jungle ruins of Palenque, a fascinating and important Mayan site.
 Once the choking forest was cleared, the ruins revealed the tomb of the high priest Pakal, his body adorned with a marvellous jade death mask - one of the most prized relics of the Maya culture, discovered only in 1952.
 The entire site, shrouded by the steamy rainforest, has an aura of deep mystery.
 During the afternoon you can continue to explore the site, or take a bus back to the waterfall of Misol Ha for a refreshing swim (optional).
 The stunning 30m high waterfall was featured in the titles of the movie 'Predator'.
 Stay: Hotel Chan-kah (Premium) (B)

-Today we drive to Frontera Corozal on the border of Mexico and Guatemala, where we board our lancha (river boat) on the Ucumacinta river and head for the remote site of Yaxchilan, only accessible by boat and famous for its stelae and roof combs.
+Today we drive to Frontera Corozal on the border of Mexico and Guatemala.
+On arrival, we board our lancha (river boat) on the Ucumacinta river and head for the remote site of Yaxchilan, only accessible by boat and famous for its stelae and roof combs.
 The boat trip itself is a beautiful 40-minute journey, past banana plantations and through rainforest.
-We return by boat through the forest-lined water to small town of Bethel, Guatemala, where we pass through customs and drive to Flores, on Lake Peten Itza.
+We return by boat through the forest-lined water, continuing past Frontera Corozal to small town of Bethel, Guatemala, where we pass through customs and drive to Flores, on Lake Peten Itza.
 Stay: Hotel Casona Del Lago (Premium) (B)

-Our Mayan experience continues with a free day here in Flores, where we may enjoy a leisurely boat trip on the blue waters of Lake Peten Itza (optional).
-In the afternoon we drive to Tikal, site of one of the greatest of all Maya cities.
+In the afternoon we will drive to Tikal, site of one of the greatest of all Maya cities.
 Tikal can easily be compared with the masterpieces of Egypt and Greece.
 Initially settled about 600 BC, it was abandoned by its rulers around AD 890 and totally deserted a hundred years later.
 Rediscovered in 1848, the site itself comprises many great temples and pyramids, covering an area of more than 16 square kilometres, with palaces, causeways, ball courts, spacious plazas, and hundreds of other architectural ruins - a superb example of sophisticated Maya engineering.
 At its height the extended area of the city and its environs covered some 100km and its population was estimated at between 50,000-100,000.
 Many of the main buildings were completed between the 6th and 9th centuries, during what was called the Late Classic Period, during which the city traded with Quirigua, Copan and even Teotihuacan to the far west.
 Economic instability, civil unrest and warfare finally brought the city down, echoing a general demise amongst the Maya civilisation.

-The remote jungle setting, with the constant companionship of Howler monkeys and parrots, gives the site a feeling of true isolation and its pyramid towers slicing through the lush canopy affords it an almost mystical feel.
+The remote jungle setting, with the constant companionship of howler monkeys and parrots, gives the site a feeling of true isolation, and its pyramid towers slicing through the lush canopy affords it an almost mystical feel.
 Our accommodation for the night is near the entrance of the site, in an unbeatable natural setting.
 As a jungle lodge, the electricity is often turned off in the evenings.
 Stay: La Casa de Don David (Comfortable) (B)

 Today will be spent exploring the site with a local guide.
 It is extensive, so we include a guided tour in the morning followed by free time to let you explore, perhaps visiting the on-site museum (optional, at an additional cost).
 We can appreciate the prolific birdlife in the surrounding rainforest and take in amazing views of the forest canopy from the tops of the pyramids.
 We also have the opportunity to stay in, or revisit, the site for the sunset this evening.
-Stay: Tikal Inn (Comfortable) (B)
+Stay: La Casa de Don David (Comfortable) (B)

-Today we drive over the border to San Ignacio in Belize, visiting the little known site of Xunantunich en route, with it's fantastic array of pyramids and temples.
+Today we drive over the border to San Ignacio in Belize, visiting the little known site of Xunantunich en route, with its fantastic array of pyramids and temples.
 We make our way to our hotel, where the rest of the afternoon is at our leisure.
 If you still have room for one more Mayan site, the ruins of Cahal Pech are worth a visit.
 Alternatively, walk or take a taxi into the town and check out the lively local market (not Sundays).
 Stay: Hotel Cahal Pech (Comfortable) (B)

 The island remains uncrowded and unluxurious, and the local fishermen catch lobster, conch, fish and crab to supply domestic and foreign markets.
 It's a popular place with backpackers, so there is a proliferation of good, reasonably priced restaurants.
 There's time to relax or enjoy a number of optional trips.
 You may take a snorkelling trip out to the nearby Hol Chan Marine Reserve and Shark and Ray Alley, or take a full-day trip out to Goff's Caye to observe manatee in their natural mangrove habitat.
 Scuba diving is also available.
 Stay: Seaside Cabanas (Premium) (B)